openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/linux-tunnel-options.md

 #### System Requirements for Mode `run`

-`ziti-edge-tunnel run` requires elevated privileges for managing the `/dev/net/tun` device, running `resolvectl` to assign nameservers and domain routes to the tun interface, and running `ip route` to manage IP routes.
-This is normally accomplished by PolKit rules defined in the DEB and RPM packages that set capabilities inherited by the run-as user, `ziti`.
+`ziti-edge-tunnel run` requires Linux capabilities for managing the `/dev/net/tun` device, running `resolvectl` to assign nameservers and domain routes to the tun interface, and running `ip route` to manage IP routes.

+* tun device and route management are permitted by passing the `CAP_NET_ADMIN` to the ziti-edge-tunnel process via `AmbientCapabilities`` in the systemd service unit.
+* `systemd-resolved` DNS configuration is permitted by a PolKit installed with the RPM or DEB package.

 ### `run-host` Mode